-11.Board Members and Executive Directors
+Notes to the financial statements 11.
+Board members and Executive Directors

-The Board Members and Executive Directors are also directors of the parent Connexus Housing Limited.
 The Directors of the Group are defined as the Chief Executive and any other person who is a member of the Executive Management Team, or its equivalent.
+There are 4 Executive Directors all of whom accrue benefits under either the SHPS or LGPS pension schemes.